 Pipe the pavlovas as soon as the meringue is whipped.
 Do not let the meringue sit too long

+If you do not want to pipe the meringue into a wreath you can also use a large spoon.
 The taller the pavlova the higher the risk of it being undercooked in the center.
 So, one way to ensure it cooks is to create a little dip in the top.
 Not too low, it also prevents sinking.

 DO NOT OPEN THE OVEN DOOR WHEN BAKING - OR AFTER THE PAVLOVA HAS BAKED.
 Cooling naturally in the oven will prevent sinking.